Dr. Elizabeth Pierce

 Other Areas of Experience and Expertise

-Other areas of career focus over the years will inform our therapeutic work together.
+Other areas of educational and career focus over the years will inform our therapeutic work together.
 I have extensive training, expertise, and past experience treating children and families, including families wanting to implement Collaborative Problem Solving* for children with emotional and behavioral challenges.
 I have also worked extensively with families pre and post divorce, and those involved with social services due to trauma or abuse. *(Collaborative Problem Solving® (“CPS”) [trademark owned by the Massachusetts General Hospital, Boston, MA] is the approach of the Think:Kids program at MGH.
 See thinkkids.org.)
+I bring a developmental perspective to my work with clients of all ages.

 Therapeutic Techniques